 If you want to challenge today’s Sports Babe Of The Day, Charlie Douglass, on the golf course, you are going to need more than luck to beat her as this lefty has skills for days!
 Douglass is currently showing off her talents on both the Ladies European Tour and Ladies European Tour Access Series.
 After an injury last year, Douglass was told she may never play golf again, and has fought back truly defining what being an athlete is all about.
 Douglas knows the definition of never giving up and is working hard each day to move forward to live her dream.
 One of the many great things about Charlie Douglass is she sets an example that many other athlete’s should follow by giving back.
-She is a patron with the Jude Brady Foundation and you can find out more about the organization here (click here for info).
+She is a patron with the Jude Brady Foundation.

 We can’t wait so see what Douglass will do on both golf tours and better yet, we hope she makes her way across the pond to dominate in North America.
 We can always use another lefty to give the ladies of the LPGA a challenge!

 Now, she was awesome enough to take the time out of her busy training schedule to answer 21 questions with me, so let’s get this underway!

 My father played and introduced me to the game from a young age but I didn’t start playing until I was thirteen.

 2. Did you have any interests in any other sports at a young age?